NSCU-CSC517/LearningRails/517Exercises/Coupling/Solution/README.md

-# High and Low Coupling Example in Java
+# High and Low Coupling Exercise in Java

 ## Description
 * Both High (bad) and Low (good) Coupling is reviewed in this example and exercise.